 Video of the Day

-According to the TurboTax website, the Premiere edition of TurboTax includes tools for reporting your investment sales and cost basis.
+The Premier edition of TurboTax includes tools for reporting your investment sales and cost basis.
 In addition, you can explore employee stock plans as well as tools to manage your 401(k) plan.
 And while income you make from the sale of stocks must be reported as another source of income, taxes paid on those sales differ depending on how many of your shares are sold and if they are sold at gains or losses.